nvdungx/nvdungx.github.io/_posts/2022-10-12-CAPL-script.md

 - Simulation network nodes
 - Measurement, analysis components
 - Testing modules
+> All of the images in this article are captured from Vector CANoe tool and their example projects.
 <figure>
   <img src="/assets/img/blogs/2022_10_12/test_simulation.png" alt="stimulation node">
   <figcaption>simulation node in simulation window</figcaption>